sickozell/SickoCV/README.md

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
 Be sure to disable it when using one-cycle waveforms, or simply use the specific preset (see below)
+Please not that Scan will be applied only on left channel

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.